 Women's Basketball Head Coach

-Becky Mullis enters her ninth year at the helm of the Lady Bobcats program, posting an impressive 29-4 record in the 2019-20 season and an 8-2 mark in the COVID shortened 2021 campaign.
-Her teams have tallied a 206-41 record, winning more than 23 games each season of her tenure and exceeding 30 wins in two of the three years, prior to the shortened season.
+Becky Mullis enters her 10th year at the helm of the Lady Bobcats program, after posting another 20-win season in the 2021-22 campaign.
+Her teams have tallied a 226-51 record, winning more 20 or more games each season of her tenure.

-In addition, the Lady Cats have qualified for the national tournament each year of her tenure, where they have been an Elite Eight team ten of the last 15 seasons, made six trips to the Fab Four, and posted five National Championship Runner-Up finishes.
+In addition, the Lady Cats have qualified for the NAIA or NCCAA national tournament each year of her tenure, where they have been an NAIA Elite Eight team ten of 15 seasons, made six trips to the Fab Four, and posted five National Championship Runner-Up finishes.
 In the shortened 2019-20 campaign the Lady Cats were poised to make another strong National Championship run, qualifying for the National Tournament as the fifth ranked team in the NAIA DII polls.
 As head coach, Mullis has coached two NAIA DII, two NCCAA DI, and two WBCA first-team All-Americans; three NAIA DII and one NCCAA DI second-team All-Americans; two NAIA DII and two NCCAA DI third-team All-Americans; and three NAIA DII and WBCA honorable mention All-Americans.
-In addition, she has coached nine NAIA/NCCAA Scholar Athletes.
+In addition, she has coached 12 NAIA/NCCAA Scholar Athletes.